DreamOfTheRedChamber/leetcode/README.md

 * **Coding habit** - think about big picture before going to details: Never use debugger before thinking it through / walking it through by hands
 * **Coding habit** - not just satisfied with running code but always pick the most elegant/efficient ways
 * **Coding habit** - not just satisfied with fixing the bug but always think and generalize why the bug occurs
+* **Review habit** - when writing the code once again, which section is the most possible to look different.
+These easy to change sections are usually error-prone in an time-limited interview setting

 ### Communication patterns <a id="communication-pattern"></a>
 * Before writing the code